 Wont start with camshaft sensor hooked up buit unhook camshaft sensor and will start

 Check the crankshaft position sensor

-thank you i think timing is off is it difficult to set the time on a 2002 pt cruiser
+Thank you I think timing is off is it difficult to set the time on a 2002 pt cruiser

 Hi guys.
 Crank sensor has to be good because that's what the engine is running on.
 Beginning around 2000 / 2002, the systems were changed to allow the engine to run on just one sensor.
 Before that the Engine Computer had to see signals from both sensors before it would turn on the automatic shutdown relay which powers the ignition coil(s), injectors, fuel pump or pump relay, and other stuff.